cristopher-d-delgado/image_classification_pneumonia/README.md

 Deep Learning uses information found in data which in this case are images.
 It is a type of machine learning that involves training artifical neural networks to perform tasks.
 In this notebook the task is to classify an image/condition as 'Normal' or 'Pneumonia'.
 The deep network learns to recognize patterns and features by adjusting its paramters based on the input data which are tensors that are derievd from images.

 The dataset does have an imbalance of images.
 This as a result may cause higher Recall/Sensitivity beacuse there are more pneumonia images to train on.
-This is the case because Pneumonia is our True positive case which as a result increaseing the the True Positive Rate which is Recall.
+This is the case because Pneumonia is our True positive case which as a result increasing the the True Positive Rate which is Recall.
 We can use data augmentation to address this issue to create 'synthetic' images for the model to train on to have more availability to Negative cases which are normal images.
 Adding on, we can also attempt transder learning using the VGG19 pretrained model network to see what result we get on our test and training sets.

 ## Data Preparation
 Deep Learning requires images to be the same size as well as normalized.
 In this dataset, images should be resized to a consistent dimension, and pixel values should be normalized.
 All the data preapation can be found in the functions python file in a function called 'process_data'.
 Overall this function resizes all images to a common dimension which in this case was 128, 128.
 Normalization was conducted by normalizing pixel values to a common scale which was done by dividing each pixel value in the image by 255 which as a result brings all pixel values to a value between 0 and 1.
 The function will also convert the grayscale images that have 1 channel to become a 3 channel image which is supported by many transfer learning models.
 Three channel images are just 'RGB'.
 An Image Data Generator was utilized to faciliate this process that labels Pneumonia as the postive instance and Normal images as the negative case.